Multisensory Systems Neuroscience laboratory joelab.com

 e.g. of BOLD activation during the anti-saccade task

 When we walk or drive a car, we see an expanding optic flow pattern, a pattern that indicates our direction of motion.
 This sensed direction of motion does not change when we move our eyes.
-Consequently, to correctly judge the direction of the self-motion of our bodies, the optic flow patterns seen by the eye must be recomputed using current eye position to arrive at the correct heading direction.
+Consequently, to correctly judge the direction

 e.g of BOLD activation during motion processing in area MT+